 - Follow their action plans and treatment advised by their doctor and keep their medicines close to hand

-- Close windows and doors to minimize smoke in their home
+- Close windows and doors to minimise smoke in their home

 - Switch their air conditioner (if they have one) to recycle or recirculate